Amit-0219/loopback-next/docs/site/hasOne-relation.md

 3. Call the constrained target model repository CRUD APIs in your controller methods.

+Right now, LoopBack collects the neccessary metadata and exposes the relation APIs for the `hasOne` relation, but does not guarantee referential integrity.
+This has to be set up by the user or DBA in the underlying database and an example is shown below on how to do it with MySQL.

 ## Defining a hasOne Relation

 This section describes how to define a `hasOne` relation at the model level